jontkos/Izpit/results-jon.md

 **Style** `30/30%`

-From 35-60 code duplicates.
-Use functions.
-City_winner is manually typed from data, which is something program should do from original data.

 **Code readability** `18/20%`

 [Functions and variables should be lowercase, with words separated by underscores as necessary to improve readability.] (https://www.python.org/dev/peps/pep-0008/#function-and-variable-names)